Spanish Bolo Bayonets

 The bolo

-Even before they were colonized by Spain in the 1500s, the people of the archipelago that came to be known as the Philippines used forward curving, heavy bladed knives with cutting edges on the inside of their curve to farm, hack paths through the jungle, and chop coconuts.
+Even before they were colonized by Spain in the 1500s, the peoples of the 7000+ island archipelago that came to be known as the Philippines used forward curving, heavy bladed knives with cutting edges on the inside of their curve to farm, hack paths through the jungle, and chop coconuts.

 In form and function (mostly function), it’s not entirely unlike a Malasian / Indonesian parang.
 Its distant cousin is the Nepalese khukuri.

 It’s unclear what influence, if any, the straighter bladed Spanish machete had upon the development of the bolo, and vice-versa.
-But the dropping point and heavy bellied blade of a typical bolo make it both a lethal stabber and a hacker.
+But the dropping point (more or less in line with the thrusting arm of the wielder) and heavy bellied blade of a typical bolo make it both a lethal stabber and a hacker.

 It’s instructive here to differentiate between hacking, slashing, and thrusting.